 (3) Streamline Processing

-The current RTOVS processing system take three time longer than the TOVS system to process an orbit of data.
+The current RTOVS processing system takes three time longer than the TOVS system to process an orbit of data.

 RTOVS data encoded using the new BUFR format will be made available to ECMWF via FTP.
 NCEP has access to 1b’s and products via FTP.
 The 500km SATEM/SARAD and 120km BUFR (sampled) are being transmitted via GTS.
 UKMO is receiving SSU 1b’s and will be receiving PTOVS files through June 1998.
 RTOVS data are also being transmitted via the shared processing network.
 RTOVS products, Coefficient Data Base (CDB), and radiosonde/retrieval co-locations are being archived.